totaldebug/pyarr/docs/index.md

 ---
 layout: default
-title: Index
+title: Home
-nav_exclude: true
+sort: 1
 ---

-# Python API Wrapper for Sonarr & Raydarr
+# Python API Wrapper for Sonarr & Radarr

 This API Wrapper is written in Python for interaction between the Sonarr & Radarr APIs